balajeetm/balajeetm.github.io/_posts/2017-03-12-tnut-reverse-linked-list-pocket-finale.markdown

 I've seen it in some movies, but that's more like the climax or a critical inflection point in the movie.<br>
 So the train analogy forces us to keep bogies fixed because the bogies feel bulky and fixed.

-Remember the [bookmark]((/blog/2017/02/26/tnut-reverse-linked-list-pocket/#bookmark1)) again, we said copying a bogie is bulky but in our solution when we pushed data/passangers to the stack.<br>
+Remember the [bookmark]((/blog/2017/02/26/tnut-reverse-linked-list-pocket/#bookmark1)) again, we said copying a bogie is bulky but in our solution, we pushed data/passangers to the stack.<br>

 Take the train analogy away, is there anything apart from the data in the node that is heavy?<br>
 So if you are copying the data, you are literally copying the bogie.<br>